-67. What is the Penal Code?
-68. List the goals included in the statement of objectives of the Penal Code at do the objectives in the Penal Code show about the intent of the Legislature
+List the g oals included in the statement of objectives of the Penal Code.
+What do the objectives in the Penal Code show about the intent of the Legislature

 B. Structure of the Penal Code

 The Penal Code is divided into 11 titles that are further divided into chapters, subchapters, and sections.
 Generally, the Penal Code contains offenses, definitions, procedures, defenses, and exceptions.
 The following is a list of major topics in the Penal Code, divided by title and chapter.